kachi9833/Kachi/_posts/2023-12-22-Windows-Forensics-checklist-cheatsheet.md

 # Acquire artifacts
 1. Check disk encryption using EDD
 2. Perform disk imaging using FTK Imager
-3. Run live analysis collection script such as Inquisitor (Optional)
-4. Or use Kansa Framework to collect live forensic analysis result (Optional)
-5. Perform memory dump activity
+3. Perform memory dump activity using Magnet RAM Capturer for example.
-6. Execute RedLine script to perform endpoint analysis (Optional)
-7. Run Reg_hunter in the live system (Optional)
-8. Save all files in the external harddisk
+4. Save all files in the external harddisk
+5. Optional:
+    - Perform live analysis collection scanner such as Inquisitor
+    - Scan the compromised using scanner such as THOR
+    - Perform Registry scanner such as RegHunter
+    - Perform memory scanner such as hollows_hunter or moneta
+    - Perform persistent scanner such as PersistenceSniper or Trawler

 # KAPE cheatsheet
 Basic command